To begin validating your sites you need to create an account.

 - Starting URL.
 Our validation spider will visit this URL and its direct internal links, and validate those pages.
 Typically, you can enter the main URL of the site to validate, but it can be any URL from your site, or an XML sitemap.

-- Max. pages.
+- How many pages to validate.
 The maximum number of pages to validate.
 There’s a limit of 5,000 pages per each site validation, but you’ll typically want to set a much lower limit.
 If you need to validate more than that, consider using XML sitemaps to organize pages into sets.

 Once your site has been processed, you’ll see the HTML and accessibility issues for each page found.
 As you go fixing them, you can re-check the pages quickly: